KingDarBoja/courses-intro-to-python-spanish/chapter4.md

 # Create list baseball
 baseball = [180, 215, 210, 210, 188, 176, 209, 200]

-# Import the numpy package as np
+# Import the Numpy package as np

-# Create a numpy array from baseball: np_baseball
+# Create a Numpy array from baseball: np_baseball

 # Print out type of np_baseball